All Episodes

 90% of Americans want law and order.

-And they have basically handcuffed the law enforcement in this country, the people who protect us at two o'clock in the morning.
+And they have basically handcuffed the law enforcement in this country, the people who protect us at 2 o'clock in the morning.

 And I'll tell you right now, they have made this issue a race issue.

-And I'm telling you right now, as long as I have a vote, a voice or a platform, I'm going to call out those black lives leaders.
+And I'm telling you right now, as long as I have a voice or a platform, I'm going to call out those Black Lives leaders.

-I'm going to call out those Democrats who are keeping their mouth shut because they are drinking the black lives uh leadership Kool-Aid and taking their money.
+I'm going to call out those Democrats who are keeping their mouths shut because they are drinking the Black Lives leadership Kool-Aid and taking their money.

-Uh, we see that in New York City and and this idiotic get out of jail free without any bail reform of the governor, that's not working well.
+We see that in New York City and this idiotic get out of jail free without any bail reform of the governor, that's not working well.

 Minneapolis, Democratic mayor since 1978.

-Okay, uh now serious crimes there are up 70 percent, and they just had a city council in Minneapolis vote to get rid of the police department.
+And they just had a city council of Minneapolis vote to get rid of the police department.

-Um I think that, you know, if we don't if we we can't even have a discussion on anything political now until law and order is restored.
+I think that, you know, we can't even have a discussion on anything political now until law and order is restored.

-You need law and order so you can go about your daily life in your pursuit of happiness.
+You need law and order so you can go about your daily life and your pursuit of happiness.

 Absolutely, Sean.